Generic Wegovy is here: Sevmia approved in Canada

 These are list-price caps for public drug plan formularies.
 Retail prices include pharmacy dispensing fees and markups, so absolute dollar figures at the counter will be higher than the table — but percentage reductions track proportionally.

-With two manufacturers approved in May 2026 and pharmacy price comparison showing launches just beginning, the realistic near-term consumer price reduction lands in the 25–50% range depending on which generics are actively dispensing in your province.
+With three generic semaglutide products now approved (the latest, Sevmia, on June 29, 2026) and pharmacy price comparison showing launches just beginning, the realistic near-term consumer price reduction lands in the 25–50% range depending on which generics are actively dispensing in your province.
 What the 65% number actually means — the floor reached only after three or more manufacturers are simultaneously on market.

 New approvals are clearing.
 Don't miss the next one.